whateverdevelopment/clickinbad/IDEAS.md

 * Implemented: no

 # Game play:
 * Add an interim tier or lower prices of Meth Star so not as long to achieve.
 * Implemented: no

-# Game saves:
-* Add ability to save game/load game from file.
-Many people stop playing after losing data.
-* Implemented: no

 # MOAR tiers:
 * Description: Keep people playing
 * Implemented: no

 # Achievement: Master of Disguise
 * Description: -101% chance of DEA raid
 * Implemented: no

 # Achievement: Kim Dotcom